Nischal-Shetty14/Javascript_learning/functions.md

 ** in object it changes coz js copies the reference and not the entire object,so changing obj2 when obj2=obj1 it also changes obj1 **
 ** javascript is pass by value,even if object is pass by reference **

+# First class function
+A language has first-class functions if functions can be treated like normal values.
+Functions are values so:
+- Functions can be stored in variables
+- in objects
+- passed as arguments
+- returned from functions

+# Higher order function
+Receives function as argument or returns function
+- eg-function greet() {
+  console.log("Hello");
+}

+button.addEventListener("click", greet);//HERE addEventListener is higher order function and greet is callback function
+- function multiplier(x) {
+  return function(y) {
+    return x * y;
+  };

+# Basically
+First-Class Functions

+A JavaScript feature where functions are treated as values and can be stored, passed, and returned.

+Callback Function

+A function passed as an argument to another function.

+Higher-Order Function

+A function that either:

+accepts another function as an argument, or returns a function.